-that was a joint effort of the National Kidney Foundation (NKF), the Food and Drug Administration (FDA) and the European Medicines Agency (EMA).
+Study was joint effort of the National Kidney Foundation, the U.S. Food and Drug Administration and the European Medicines Agency

 “The results and conclusions presented in today’s report are a major advance in the kidney community’s decades-long search for practical and reliable endpoints for clinical trials in early-stage kidney disease,” said Kerry Willis PhD, NKF Chief Scientific Officer.
 “The NKF is grateful to the dedicated research team whose efforts made this possible, and to the FDA and EMA for their collaboration.”

 The workshop pulled together hundreds of stakeholders, investigators, representatives from the FDA and EMA and the National Institutes of Health, Centers for Medicare and Medicaid Services, laboratory experts, pharmaceutical industry researchers, patients and others to review the data and give their analysis.

 “We are pleased this report presenting the data findings and the workshop recommendations, along with five original investigation articles reporting on the metanalyses completed for the initiative have all now been published in high visibility journals, including Journal of the American Society of Nephrology (JASN), Lancet Diabetes and Endocrinology, and AJKD” said Director of the Analytical Team for the project Josef Coresh, MD, PhD, Johns Hopkins Bloomberg School of Public Health, Baltimore.
 “This combined data analyses from observation cohorts, clinical trials and simulation provides valuable insight into the design of study protocols for research in kidney disease.”